Public address system

 A public address system (or PA system) is an electronic system comprising microphones, amplifiers, loudspeakers, and related equipment.
 It increases the apparent volume (loudness) of a human voice, musical instrument, or other acoustic sound source or recorded sound or music.
 PA systems are used in any public venue that requires that an announcer, performer, etc. be sufficiently audible at a distance or over a large area.
 Typical applications include sports stadiums, public transportation vehicles and facilities, and live or recorded music venues and events.
 A PA system may include multiple microphones or other sound sources, a mixing console to combine and modify multiple sources, and multiple amplifiers and loudspeakers for louder volume or wider distribution.

 Simple PA systems are often used in small venues such as school auditoriums, churches, and small bars.
 PA systems with many speakers are widely used to make announcements in public, institutional and commercial buildings and locations—such as schools, stadiums, and passenger vessels and aircraft.
 Intercom systems, installed in many buildings, have both speakers throughout a building, and microphones in many rooms so occupants can respond to announcements.
-PA and Intercom systems are commonly used as part of an emergency communication system.
+PA and intercom systems are commonly used as part of an emergency communication system.

 The term sound reinforcement system generally means a PA system used specifically for live music or other performances.
-In Britain any PA system is sometimes colloquially referred to as a Tannoy, after the company of that name, now owned by TC Electronic Group, which supplied many of the PA systems used previously in Britain.
+In Britain, PA systems are often known as tannoys after a company of that name that supplied many of the systems used there.

 Early systems

 Megaphone

 From the Ancient Greek era to the nineteenth century, before the invention of electric loudspeakers and amplifiers, megaphone cones were used by people speaking to a large audience, to make their voice project more to a large space or group.
-Megaphones are typically portable, usually hand-held, cone-shaped acoustic horns used to amplify a person’s voice or other sounds and direct it towards a given direction.
+Megaphones are typically portable, usually hand-held, cone-shaped acoustic horns used to amplify a person's voice or other sounds and direct it towards a given direction.
 The sound is introduced into the narrow end of the megaphone, by holding it up to the face and speaking into it.
 The sound projects out the wide end of the cone.
 The user can direct the sound by pointing the wide end of the cone in a specific direction.
 In the 2020s, cheerleading is one of the few fields where a nineteenth century-style cone is still used to project the voice.
-The device is also called “speaking-trumpet”, “bullhorn” or “loud hailer”.
+The device is also called "speaking-trumpet", "bullhorn" or "loud hailer".